 For more information on Universal Credit please visit www.gov.uk/universal-credit.

 To see if you are entitled to Universal Credit please use the Citizens Advice eligibility checker.

 How will I claim it?

-The Department for Work and Pensions (DWP) are responsible for administering Universal Credit.
-You need to complete this online form to claim Universal Credit:
+The Department of Work and Pensions (DWP) are responsible for administering Universal Credit.

 You must claim Universal Credit as soon as you think you may have an entitlement.
 Your claim will only be backdated in exceptional circumstances and will only go back one month.

 If you can claim Housing Benefit you will need to complete an online benefit claim form

 Help with your Council Tax is not included in your Universal Credit payment.
 If you need help with paying your Council Tax you will need to apply for Council Tax Support separately.

 If you are struggling to pay your rent it is very important to seek advice and support as soon as possible and talk to your landlord.
 Failing to pay your rent can have serious consequences and you could lose your home.

 Our budgeting tool may help you to manage your money so that you can pay your rent on time.